 - Historic data shows that Moneyfarm weathers volatility well, though this is no indicator for future performance.

 - The website has several eBooks and helpful guides to ease you into the process.

 - However, Moneyfarm offers fewer portfolio options and products than Nutmeg on the whole.

 - Moneyfarm has a higher minimum investment threshold £500 to get started.

 Both Moneyfarm and Nutmeg have lots going for them.
 However, it’s worth remembering that it may work out cheaper to invest in Moneyfarm depending on how much money you have to invest in the first place.
 Moneyfarm also seems to be the more conservative choice to manage your investment experience with.

 That said, Nutmeg appears to be a leader in many other respects.
 It offers more robo advisor expertise, more products, and a cheaper buy-in.
-What’s more, Nutmeg also offers you more in the way of portfolio options and advice on the whole.
+What’s more, Nutmeg also offers you more in the way of portfolio options.
 The addition of an optional paid financial advice service really tops things off.

-So – for my money – I have to say that Nutmeg wins the day here.
+So – for my money – Nutmeg just wins the day here.
 Of course, everyone’s experiences may vary.
-Ultimately the decision may come down to how much you are looking to invest up front.
-With Nutmeg offering a much lower barrier to entry.
+Ultimately the decision may come down to how much you are looking to invest up front and which product you are interested in.